-The further restrictions on the supply chain with more than 70 companies shut down in Shanghai and Suzhou last year because of the Coronavirus pandemic (Ron Keith.
+The further restrictions on the supply chain, with more than 70 companies shut down in Shanghai and Suzhou last year because of the Coronavirus pandemic (Ron Keith.
 2020), saw an even greater slow of what was already a struggling supply chain for some.

-Coupled with the political tensions leading to goods exported to China with heavy import duties, it is starting to change attitudes and encouraging Australian businesses to take a more autonomous approach, and in some instances, consider reshoring their PCBs and sub-assemblies in-house.
+Coupled with the political tensions leading to goods exported to China with heavy import duties, it is starting to change attitudes and encourage Australian businesses to take a more autonomous approach, and in some instances, consider reshoring their PCBs and sub-assemblies in-house.

 With quite a few organisations looking to upscale post-pandemic, some of the leading brands in SMT equipment are falling behind fulfilment, where they can’t keep up with demand.
-Keeping your communication lines open with your suppliers and insist on realistic time frames for delivery.
+Keeping your communication lines open with your suppliers is vital, and insist on realistic time frames for delivery.
 Equally, if they tell you it is only going to take six weeks, when realistically it is six months, that is not going to help you either.
-This is where it is important you have a good relationship with your supplier, having trust that they won’t only tell you what you want to hear.
+This is where it is important that you have a good relationship with your supplier, having trust that they won’t only tell you what you want to hear.

 For the last couple of years there has been quite a bit of content floating around based on Industry 4.0, Big Data, automation with multiple systems and supply chains, with the intelligence of software solutions and platforms such as ERPs and MESs driving full integration.
 Everyone is doing some of this to one extent or another, and as inhouse capabilities progress and requirements for faster turnaround times with tighter tolerances become the ‘norm’, businesses that are leveraging this technology are increasing tenfold.

-The point we are making here, is even if you don’t see your business utilising this technology, but you still need to purchase systems to grow at your own pace, just ensure you make decisions that will see protect yourselves if you do decide to move forward with more automation.
+The point we are making here is even if you don’t see your business utilising this technology, but you still need to purchase systems to grow at your own pace, just ensure you make decisions that will see protect yourselves if you do decide to move forward with more automation.